Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task5/README.md

 ![](./img/keys.png)

-Now that the locations and lengths of the neccessary data is known, they can be extracted in gdb using `dump memory`.
+Now that the locations and lengths of the necessary data are known, they can be extracted in gdb using `dump memory`.

 ![](./img/dumpmem.png)

-The final step is to decrypt the rsa key either using python or gdb with ssh-keygen.
+The final step is to decrypt the RSA key either using python or gdb with ssh-keygen.
 I used the same process listed in the original article, using gdb with ssh-keygen to decrypt the RSA key.

 ```bash
 $ tar xvfz openssh-8.6p1.tar.gz